 How Can I Relieve Ear Pressure?

-Although the increased ear pressure should be completely gone two weeks after surgery, some patients find it to be bothersome during recovery.
+Although the increased ear pressure should be completely gone two weeks after surgery, some patients find it bothersome during recovery.
 Here are some ways to help clear the ears after rhinoplasty:

 - Chewing gum